s17660015-cell/Fed-BERT-Sentiment-Analytics/README.md

 *(Figure 1: Visualizing the pivot.
 Red bars indicate Hawkish language during the hiking cycle; Green bars indicate the Dovish language in late 2023.)*

 ### Methodology
-1.  **Model Selection:** Used `ProsusAI/finbert` which is a pre-trained LLM that is fine-tuned on financial 10-k filings to understand differences in economic syntax (e.g., understanding that "lowering inflation" is positive).
+1.  **Model:** Used `ProsusAI/finbert` which is a pre-trained LLM that is fine-tuned on financial 10-k filings to understand differences in economic syntax (e.g., understanding that "lowering inflation" is positive).
-2.  **Tokenization:** Applied BertTokenizer to parse unstructured FOMC text data.
+2.  **Tokenization:** Use of BertTokenizer to parse unstructured FOMC text data.
 3.  **Scoring Logic:**
     *   Extracted raw logits from the model's final layer.
     *   Mapped `Negative` labels to **-1 (Hawkish)**.